lucasavila00/eval-md/docs/tests/basic.md

 ## Calling eval

 Eval blocks can be meta.
+These tests make extensive use of this feature.

 ````md
 ```ts eval --meta